 Printed versions, 1925

 The original gouache designs for Kauffer’s commercial designs very rarely come onto the market, although several artworks from this delightful series have survived.
-In addition to three currently offered for sale via Twentieth Century posters, four are in the permanent collection of the Victoria & Albert Museum, London, while another is held in the Yale Centre for British Art, Connecticut.
-Full details of those available for sale can be found here.
+Four are in the permanent collection of the Victoria & Albert Museum, London, while another is held in the Yale Centre for British Art, Connecticut.

 Comments on post (0)